Gkcloud5/Better-future/Learning/Network/02-Internet/03-TCP and IP/TCP and IP Model in network.md

 	* FTP
 	* SMTP
 * It is responsible for handling high-level protocols
-* This layer allows the user to interact with the
+* This layer allows the user to interact with the application.
+* When one application layer protocol wants to communicate with another application layer, it forwards its data to the transport layer.

+##### 2. Transport layer:
+*